cliosight-software/Samples/README.md

 <b>4.
 MicroCRM Builder</b><br/>
-Our fourth project is a <b>microcrm</b>.
+Our fourth project is a <b>microcrm builder</b>.
 This will have capabilities for creating web apps with:
 1. Database table creation interface
 2. Page builder
 3. Nested and hybrid form builders